robertson1Name: Neil Robertson

 Early career

-An impressive junior, Neil was winning tournaments in no time including the Australian U-18’s Championship as a 14 year old.
+An impressive junior, Neil’s early honours included victory in the Australian U-18’s Championship at 14 years of age.
 Within two years he had turned professional and made impressive runs in both the World Amateur Championship and the qualifying stage of the professional equivalent.

 Rankings rise